 Clos La Madeleine History, Overview

 Clos La Madeleine is a small Bordeaux vineyard located just outside the St. Emilion village on the La Magdeleine, limestone plateau.
 When the estate was first created, their Saint Emilion wines were sold under the name of La Magdeleine.
 Eventually, the owners changed its name to reflect the name of the lieu-dit where the vines were planted, La Madeleine.

-Clos La Madeleine was resold in 1911 to the Gachassin-Lafite family who coincidentally were also Belgian wine merchants, like the previous owners.
+Clos La Madeleine was resold in 1911 to the Gachassin-Lafite family who coincidentally was also Belgian wine merchants, like the previous owners.
 The Gachassin-Lafite family, Charles Pistouley and Jacques Cassat formed a company to manage the estate in 1928.
 In time, the others sold their shares to Charles Pistouley.

 His heirs sold Clos La Madeleine in 1992 to an investment group, the SOGEFI company.
 The new owners also obtained additional vines when they purchased the vineyards of Magnan La Gaffeliere and La Tondonne.

 Extensive improvements were made at Chateau Clos La Madeleine by the new owners which included building a new vat house and barrel aging cellars.
 The cellars were constructed in their deep, limestone quarries.

 In July 2017, Clos La Madeleine was sold to Ets.
 Moueix, the owners of the neighboring vineyard, Chateau Belair-Monange.
 While the fate of the estate is not known today, it is unknown if Clos La Madeleine will continue as a unique vineyard, or merge with Belair-Monange.